openlawteam/openlaw-core/CORE.md

 All oracles share a similar workflow:

-  -Validate the event being passed to the VM.
+- Validate the event being passed to the VM.
 This is typically done using a cryptographic proof.

-  -If the validation check passes, allow the event to occur.
+- If the validation check passes, allow the event to occur.

 Currently, the following oracles exist: